inex/ixp-manager-docs-md/docs/dev/vagrant.md

 The Vagrant file was updated for IXP Manager v7.

+The entire system is built from a fresh Ubuntu 24.04 installation via the `tools/vagrant/bootstrap.sh` script.
+This also installs a systemd service to run `tools/vagrant/startup.sh` on a reboot to restart the various services.

 ## Quick Vagrant with VirtualBox

 *Note the developers use Parallels (see below) and have not tested on VirtualBox for sometime.*